alex-gutev/live_cells/README.md

 already, and call the `update` method of the cell's observers.

 The `ObserverCell` mixin already provides definitions of `willUpdate` and `update` for a cell which reacts to changes in the value of other cells.
-All you need to do is mixin `ObserverCell` into your `NotifierCell` subclass and add the cell as an observer of the cells it should observer changes in.
+You should mixin `ObserverCell` into your `NotifierCell` subclass and add the cell as an observer of the cells it should observer changes in.
+The mixin also provides a `stale` property which is true when the value of the cell should be recomputed.
+Override the get `value` property accessor and recompute the cell'a value if `stale` is true.

 **NOTE**: